MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 **/api/holographic/mapmanager/delete (POST)**

 Deletes a map, anchor, or spatial reconstruction database file.
-The file must have been previously uploaded or exported.
+The file must've been previously uploaded or exported.

 Parameters
 * FileName: Name of file to delete.